nahomjc/Rest-API-CRUD-made-with-Node.js/README.md

 ## Conclusion

-This REST API CRUD project provides a solid foundation for building robust and scalable REST APIs using Node.js and Express.
-By following the best practices outlined in this README, you can create well-structured and maintainable APIs that meet the demands of modern applications.
+This REST API CRUD project provides a solid foundation for building robust and scalable REST APIs using Node.js, Express, and MongoDB.
+By following the best practices outlined in this README, you can create well-structured and maintainable APIs that meet the demands of modern applications, leveraging the power and flexibility of MongoDB for data storage and retrieval.